wyhinton/DIYCartographyDisplay/README.md

 ## Maintenance

-- Adding more student maps:
+### Adding More Student Maps

-  1. Add info to CMS systems
+1. **Add To CMS**
    1. Upload the maps to the diycartography@gmail.com Google Photos account
    2. Hit the "Add Sheet button" on our active Google Sheet.
 Using the exact same format for years 2016/2018/2020, Input all the data for the students into the new sheet.
 Make sure to fill any empty values with an "NA".
-  2. Update the source code
+2. **Update Source Code**
    1. Add the new sheet to the pool of requested sheets
    2. Add new enum variants for the class year to the `AuthorDisciplineFilter` and `FilterGroup` enums
    3. Add a new section to the Toolbar component
-  3. Build and deploy
+3. **Build + Deploy**
    1. A github action is set up to build, then deploy the build, to Firebase hosting.
 This action is triggered when pushing to the repo.
 So just run `git add .`, `git commit -m 'my update'`, `git push`, and you should see the action boot up.

--
+### **Misc**

 ## Notes